|

 The indication is that Arphaxad had to be born immediately after

 the Flood, in the second year.
-That is to say in the year immediately
+That is to say the 1650th year.

 [NB: 1) The word translated 'two' in Gen 11:10 is Strong's reference